 Youth Programs (YP) provides activities and programs that improve and maintain the physical and mental well-being of youth ages 9-12.

 The YP facility has a full sized gym which also serves as an indoor roller skating rink.
 There is a game room with billiards, foosball, air hockey, and video games.
-The facility also has a club room, gaming area, computer/homework room, and 7th grade room.
+The facility also has a club room, gaming area, and computer/homework room.
 We also have an outdoor play area, basketball court and baseball/softball fields.